erenaspire7/HNG-Recommender-System/README.md

 ## INTRODUCTION
 This is the Task submission by Team C++ of the HNG Internship 6.0.
 We were assigned to build a Recommender System for lucid.blog.
 The recommender suggests who to follow and what articles to read for users based on data gathered from lucid database.

+ ## Getting Started
 The following steps were taken to achieve the objectives:

+## Prerequisites
-- We imported the necessary libraries:
+We imported the necessary libraries:
 ```bash
 import pandas as pd
 import mysql.connector